Weighing in on infertility

-If you are underweight, your doctor or fertility specialist can help you come up with a nutritional plan that will increase your BMI so you can optimize your IVF treatment.
+If you are underweight, your doctor can help you come up with a nutritional plan that will increase your BMI so you can optimize your IVF treatment.
 It's really important to be candid when talking to your doctor, especially if you've had an eating disorder in the past.
 Your doctor will understand your challenges and together you can achieve your health and family planning goals.

 Eating well and improving fertility treatments